Ranjha Ranjha Kardi

 Ranjha Ranjha Kardi (lit.
-'She kept repeating her beloved's name') is a 2018 Pakistani drama serial that aired on Hum TV.
+'While repeating her beloved's name') is a 2018 Pakistani drama serial that aired on Hum TV.
 It is directed by Kashif Nisar and written by Faiza Iftikhar, starring Iqra Aziz, Imran Ashraf and Syed Jibran.
 It emerged as one of the most iconic dramas in Pakistan television history.
 The serial is produced by Momina Duraid under their banner MD Productions in collaboration with SBCH Productions.